boomninjavanish/SPAAAAAAAAAAACE/readme.md

 Initially, the goal was to make the hardware an all-in-one device that contained the midi controller along with a Raspberry Pi computer [@raspberrypi] that ran the Java software.
-This device, dubbed the airSynth, was created using a laser cut case that housed all of the equipment discussed above.
+This device, dubbed the airCV, was created using a laser cut case that housed all of the equipment discussed above.
 However, it was discovered during the composition process that the Raspberry Pi was not powerful enough to output all of the voices simultaneously.
 Therefore, the Raspberry Pi was